zrrrzzt/yatzy/README.md

 # yatzy

-Just for fun an implementation of yatzy that will play the game for you... so you don't have to ;-)
+Just for fun an implementation of [yatzy](https://en.wikipedia.org/wiki/Yatzy) that will play the game for you... so you don't have to ;-)

-VERY WIP
+VERY WIP starting with the variation "Forced Yatzy"

 Requires Node >= 14